imatomster/twin-tummy-bot/README.md

 .vscode is vscode using the environment
 .venv is the folder to hold all the packages

+<b>Storing Tokens</b>
+pip install python-dotenv
+.env is a file where I can add tokens in the following format:
+name=token (no spaces)

 <b>.gitignore Edits</b>
-Add token python file, .vscode, venv/
+Add .vscode, venv/, .env
 Needed to make sure these files don't get uploaded to github

 <b>Installing Modules</b>
 py -m pip install -U discord.py = installing discord for example